Marker Logo

 Illinois Search For Petroleum Marker image.
 Click for full size.

-Photographed By Robert L Maxwell, June 1, 2024
+Photographed by Robert L Maxwell, June 1, 2024

 1. Illinois Search For Petroleum Marker

 Inscription.
 Discovery of oil in Pennsylvania in 1859 created nationwide interest.
-Signs of petroleum seepage had been observed in Illinois long before 1865 when one of the first wells was drilled about ½ mile north and ¼ mile east of here on the farm of T R Young.
+Signs of petroleum seepage had been observed in Illinois long before 1865 when one of the first wells was drilled about ½ mile north and Ό mile east of here on the farm of T R Young.
 This well was unsuccessful and the company lost interest.
-In 1904 a successful well was drilled 1 mile north and ¼ west on the farm of Mary Lee.
+In 1904 a successful well was drilled 1 mile north and Ό west on the farm of Mary Lee.
 The Standard Oil Company began developing the area in 1906.
 1 mile west of here the unincorporated town of Oilfield was established.

 Erected 2024 by The Clark County Historical Society and The Illinois State Historical Society.

 Topics and series.
 This historical marker is listed in these topic lists: Industry & CommerceSettlements & Settlers.
 In addition, it is included in the Illinois State Historical Society series list.
-A significant historical year for this entry is 1906.
+A significant historical year for this entry is 1859.

 Location.
 39° 23.527′ N, 87° 59.16′ W. Marker is near Casey, Illinois, in Clark County.
-It is in Parker Township.
-Marker is on Illinois 49, 0.1 miles south of E 1700th RD, on the right when traveling north.
+It is on Illinois 49 0.1 miles south of E 1700th RD, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 16964 IL-49, Westfield IL 62474, United States of America.
-Touch for directions.
+Marker is at or near this postal address: 16964 IL-49,

 Paid Advertisement